-A proof of the above theorem can be found in the appendix \ref{proof:thm-6-1}.
-We also analyze the second order remainder for the efficient influence function, and keep the intervention distribution completely general (see Lemma \ref{lem:eif}, \ref{lem:remainder_1}, \ref{lem:remainder_2} in the appendix).
-Therefore, our result can be applied to studies of other stochastic interventions under the presence of dropout/right-censoring as well.
-However this is beyond the scope of this paper.
+A proof of the above theorem can be found in Appendix \ref{proof:thm-6-1}.
+We also analyze the second order remainders for the efficient influence function, and keep the intervention distribution completely general (see Lemma \ref{lem:eif}, \ref{lem:remainder_1}, \ref{lem:remainder_2} in the appendix).
+Therefore, one may apply our results to studies of other stochastic interventions under missingness/dropout as well.

 Assumptions 1), 2) and 3) in Theorem \ref{thm:convergence} are all quite weak.
-Assumptions 1) and 2) are mild boundedness conditions, where assumption 2) could be further relaxed at the expense of a less simple proof, for example with bounds on $L_p$ norms.
+Assumptions 1) and 2) are mild boundedness conditions, where assumption 2) could be further relaxed at the expense of a less simple proof, for example using bounds on $L_p$ norms.
 Assumption 3) is also a mild consistency assumption, with no requirement on rate of convergence.
 The main substantive assumption is Assumption 4), which requires that the product of nuisance estimation errors must vanish at fast enough rates.
-One sufficient condition for Assumption 4 to hold is that all the nuisance functions are consistently estimated at a rate of $n^{-1/4}$ or faster.
+One sufficient condition for this is that all the nuisance functions are consistently estimated at a rate of $n^{1/4}$ or faster.